 The entire program of each student majoring in computer science and psychology must be approved by the DUS in each department.

 Number of courses 14 term courses beyond prereq (not incl senior project)

-Distribution of courses 8 courses in Comp Sci, with 3 advanced AI courses; 6 courses in Psych, with at least 1 from PSYC 210–299, at least 2 from social science point of view, and at least 1 in cognitive psych or cognitive science listed in Psych
+Distribution of courses 8 courses in CPSC, with 3 advanced AI courses; 6 courses in PSYC, incl PSYC 200; at least 1 additional course from PSYC 210–299; at least 2 from social science point of view and 2 from natural science point of view, with 1 designated Core course from each, as specified

 Substitution permitted With permission of both DUSes, and as specified: MATH 244 for CPSC 202; 1 relevant course in cognitive psychology or cognitive science for 1 course in AI; 1 addtl course in PSYC and exam arranged with instructor for PSYC 200